scullyio/scully/docs_extraPages/support.md

 ---
-title: Scully consultancy
+title: Scully Support
 published: true
 lang: en
 position: 2000
 ---

-# Pricing and support
+# Support

 How to get support.
 Scully is free to use, and will always be free.
 The support we will put in is on best effort, but limited to the resources currently available.
 When you want/need more, the team at HeroDevs is available for you.